 Social Determinants of Health

 There is growing focus on using non-clinical data for health care decision making.
-For example, the Institute of Medicine released a report that provides recommendations for specific social determinants of health that should be captured within electronic health record systems (Adler & Stead, 2015).
+For example, the Institute of Medicine released a report that provides recommendations for specific social determinants of health that should be captured within electronic health record systems and has also been integrated into the Quality Payment Program (Adler & Stead, 2015).
 Social determinants of health include factors such as socioeconomic and behavioral factors, including factors such as income, social engagement and substance abuse.
 Continuing into the future there will be a continued focus on using social determinants for addressing health care quality, efficiency and cost.

 The purpose of this analysis is to compare health status and health conditions with social determinants of health by examining the rates of depression given population estimates, poverty rates, overall health status and reported drug use at the county level.